Impact of cavities on the detection of quadratically coupled ultra-light dark matter: Differential 5 Forces Acting on Cavities

 \subsection{Differential Force Evaluation}

 We now use Eq.~\eqref{eq:5th_Force_From_Coefficients} to evaluate the differential Earth-cavity $5^{\rm th}$ force on two spherical cavities labelled $1$ and $2$:

 Using the approximate description of the Earth as a uniform spherical body, we determine the coefficients $a_0$ and $a_1$ as in Eq.~\eqref{eq:Earth_Taylor_Expansion}.
 We make the an illustrative choice to place the cavity at a heights: $h = 100\mbox{ m}, 10\mbox{ km, and } 1000\mbox{ km}$ above the Earth's surface, where in Eq.~\eqref{eq:Earth_Taylor_Expansion} $r_c=R_\oplus+h$.
 In Sec.~\ref{sec:approx} we discuss further the values of $h$ for which the linearised approximation of field boundary conditions is valid.
 We eliminate the time dependence in Eq.~\eqref{eq:5th_Force_From_Coefficients}, from the background oscillations in $\phi_H^2$, by averaging over the oscillations,\footnote{Ponderomotive effects of such oscillations are considered in Ref.~\cite{Zhou:2025wax}.} allowing us to evaluate an order-of-magnitude estimate of the force experienced by the cavity. \\\\ Figure~\ref{fig:Spherical_Cavity_Differential_Forces} shows possible constraints imposed by the measurement of the magnitude of the differential $5^{th}$ force to a precision $\sim 100\mbox{ fN}$ using two cavities with the properties shown in Table \ref{tab:Cavity_Properties}, assuming a universal coupling of the scalar to matter.
+Only forecasts for $\alpha>0$ are presented on account of the regions of instability of our quadratically interacting scalar theory for $\alpha<0$, demonstrated in Fig.~\ref{fig:Hees_Plots} and discussed in Sec.~\ref{sec:sphere}.
 The figure also shows (in the shaded region), where $|\alpha\phi^2|>1$.
 In this region of the parameter space we can no longer trust that higher order interactions, in the action of Eq.~\eqref{eq:scalar_field_action}, between the dark matter scalar field and matter are small.
-As before, this region is complex, in the $\alpha<0$, case as a consequence of divergences induced by both the Earth and cavities.
-For reference, the black dotted line shows the constraints of Ref.~\cite{Hees:2018fpg} on the dilaton coeffiecient $d_e$, assuming maximum reach, expressed in terms of the coupling strength $\alpha$, using equations (\ref{eq:Alpha_Definition}) and (\ref{eq:Alpha_Conversion}), as in Figure \ref{fig:Hees_Plots}.\\
+For reference, the black dotted line shows the constraints of Ref.~\cite{Hees:2018fpg} on the dilaton coefficient $d_e$, assuming maximum reach, and expressed in terms of the coupling strength $\alpha$ using equations (\ref{eq:Alpha_Definition}) and (\ref{eq:Alpha_Conversion}), as in Figure \ref{fig:Hees_Plots}.\\